tarwn/lessthandot-hugo/blogs/content/posts/2008-12-22-calculating-mean-median-and-mode-with-sq.md

 To calculate the median, we will select the last value in the top 50 percent of rows, and the first value in the bottom 50 percent (all while ignoring NULL values).

-To get the last value in the top 50 percent of rows….
+To get the last value in the top 50 percent of rows....

 <pre>Select Top 1 Data
 		From   (